Beh-naz/Netflix-Network-Analysis/README.md

 This project aims to uncover the collaborative dynamics within Netflix productions by analyzing actor and actress collaboration data and clustering content into three distinct groups.

 ## Dataset
-In this project, I used the dataset netflix_titles uploaded here.
+In this project, I used the dataset [netflix_titles.csv](https://github.com/Beh-naz/Netflix-Network-Analysis/blob/main/netflix_titles.csv).
 The columns of this dataset are "show_id,	type,	title,	director,	cast,	country,	date_added,	release_year,	rating,	duration, listed_in, and	description".

 ## Methodology